EOSIO/eosjs/README.md

 ## Running Tests

-### Automated Test Suite
+### Automated Unit Test Suite
 `npm run test` or `yarn test`

-### Integration Test Suite
+### Web Integration Test Suite
-Run `npm run build-web` to build the browser distrubution then open `test.html` in the browser of your choice.
-The file should run through 5 tests, relaying the results onto the webpage with a 2 second delay after each test.
-The final test should throw an exception as it is missing the TAPOS fields and the config parameter.
+Run `npm run build-web` to build the browser distrubution then open `src/tests/web.html` in the browser of your choice.
+The file should run through 6 tests, relaying the results onto the webpage with a 2 second delay after each test.
+The final 2 tests should relay the exceptions being thrown onto the webpage for an invalid transaction and invalid rpc call.